-Whether you're a skilled foreign worker or student, the Canadian government has made it easy to live and work in Canada.
+Whether you're a skilled foreign worker or a student, the Canadian government has made a living and working in Canada easily.
 With over 100 immigration visas and programs, you can benefit from abundant opportunities in the Great White North.

-In a bit, we will uncover the available immigration options and provide you with the necessary resources to assist you in your immigration journey.
+In a bit, we will uncover the available immigration options and provide the necessary resources to assist you in your immigration journey.

 Not targeting Vancouver specifically?
 No problem.

-You may want to dive a bit deeper into the top benefits of living in Canada, or better, discover some fun facts about Canada before you move to Vancouver.
+You may want to dive a bit deeper into the top benefits of living in Canada or discover some fun facts about Canada before you move to Vancouver.

-Vancouver became a city in 1886 and is the largest cities in British Columbia, situated on the peninsula in the Southwest on the province's mainland.
-You can find Vancouver in the territory of the Squamish, Musqueam and Tsleil-Waututh First Nations, Indigenous groups of the Coast Salish peoples in Vancouver.
+Vancouver became a city in 1886 and is the largest city in British Columbia, situated on the peninsula in the Southwest on the province's mainland.
+You can find Vancouver in the territory of the Squamish, Musqueam, and Tsleil-Waututh First Nations, Indigenous groups of the Coast Salish peoples in Vancouver.

 The Spanish explorer, José Maria Narváez, was the first to discover Vancouver in 1791, while English Captain George Vancouver and other explorers were also presently exploring the area.
 Upon exploring, the English and Spanish explorers also discovered the Indigenous peoples and made contact for a short time, whereby the groups traded in the maritime fur trade.

 You can find this gem of a city in western Canada's Lower Mainland of British Columbia.
 This city is located on the coastline of the Eastern Pacific Ocean.
 Interestingly, the city derived its name from British Captain George Vancouver, who explored it.
 Situated along the metropolitan area, Vancouver is the third-largest city in Canada, with one of the largest populations.